-Just four years ago in 2001 -- fifteen years later -- God sent us through the mail the $6,000 we needed to purchase the house we now live in.
+Fifteen years later, in 2001, God sent us through the mail the $6,000 we needed to purchase the house we now live in.
 Previously, I had asked one other person I trusted to pray with me about the money we needed for this house.
 No one else knew of our prayer.

 The money did not come from her, but from another sister who was dying from cancer.
 In the note she wrote, "God told me you needed help buying your house.
 I want you to take this and use it.
 After all, it's all His anyway!"